About Elliot

 He has been tending to grief, dying, and becoming (more) disabled since 2007, and has been engaged in justice work since 1996.
 His practice of radical spiritual care brings together these two streams of expertise with his lived experience of being a trans, non-binary, disabled, Diasporist Jew.

 Elliot currently offers individual and group spiritual care for grief and loss, in addition to speaking and writing for international audiences about the intersections of justice and care.
 He is the founder and co-director of the Collective Loss and Adaptation Project (CLAP), which honors the disenfranchised and suffocated grief of disabled people.
-He is also a core faculty member at SVARA: A traditionally radical yeshiva.
+From 2008-2021 he was one of the rabbis of the Bay Area Jewish Healing Center where he directed a multiple award winning volunteer spiritual care hospice program.

 Elliot lives with his partner, kid, queer chosen family, a Boston Terrier, a cat named Turkey, and over a hundred house plants.